 The interpretation of OR is the same as RR and IR.
 An OR=1 indicates no effect while values <1 and >1 are indicative of reduced risk (protection) and increased risk, respectively.
-The OR for the data in Table 6.3 is 0.53 (once again indicating a protective effect).

-6.2.4 Relationships among RR, IR, and OR
+6.2.4 Relationships among RR, IR and OR

-In general, the relationships among RR, IR, and OR are such that IRs are further from the null value (1) than RRs, and the ORs are even further away as can be seen in Fig. 6.1.
+In general, the relationships among RR, IR and OR is such that IRs are further from the null value (1) than RRs, and the ORs are even further away as can be seen in Fig. 6.1.

-Fig. 6.1 General relationships among RR, IR, and OR
+Fig. 6.1 General relationship among RR, IR and OR